Veteran coach Talvin Hester joined the University of Houston Men's Basketball program as an assistant coach in late April 2014.

 This prestigious four-day program was designed to prepare racial and ethnic minority basketball coaches for success as future head coaches.

-Hester worked for five seasons (2005-10) on the staff at Prairie View A&M and was eventually promote to associate head coach.
+Hester worked for five seasons (2005-10) on the staff at Prairie View A&M and was eventually promoted to associate head coach.
 He helped lead the Panthers to consecutive winning seasons in 2008 and 2009 after Prairie View A&M had suffered five straight losing seasons and not enjoyed back-to-back winning seasons in 32 years.

 With Hester's leadership, the Panthers emerged as one of the Southwestern Athletic Conference's and the nation's top defensive squads.
 Following the 2009-10 season, Prairie View A&M ranked among the nation's top-15 leaders in field goal percentage and 3-point field goal percentage defense.